My child touches their genitals, how should I respond?Aug 26, 2021

 I always discuss this at parent education sessions.
-Children will touch their own genitals, it is a normal behaviour, it feels good for them and it is not sexual.
+Children will touch their own genitals, it is an expected or typical behaviour.
+It feels good for them and it is not sexual.
 The problem is the adult's perception of it as 'sexual'.

-Children have the capability to experience pleasurable touch, they will self sooth and find relaxation in habits such as stroking parts of their body or sucking their thumb or twirling their hair.
-For some this invovles touching the genitals.
+Children have the capability to experience pleasurable touch, they will self soothe and find relaxation in habits such as stroking parts of their body, sucking their thumb or twirling their hair.
+For some this involves touching the genitals.

 We need to accept this as normal behaviour so that we can respond positively to it.
 Reacting to a child in a negative tone: "Don't do that?
 That's dirty/or naughty" will only give them a negative message about pleasure, their bodies and whether they can touch it or not.

-(By the way, children can touch their genitals that results in arousal (penile erections, vaginal lubrication/vulval swelling) - but it is caused by a reflex from the spinal cord - not 'brain arousal' as adults know it.)
+(Note: Children can touch their genitals that results in arousal i.e. penile erections, vaginal lubrication/vulval swelling - but it is caused by a reflex from the nerves in the spinal area - not 'brain arousal' as adults know it)

 Adult brains have layer upon layer of a their own sexual journey, this 'stuff' is not relevant to childhood sexual behaviour or development or conversations we need to have with them.
 Especially if our thoughts are negative and are based on shame, guilt and perhaps trauma.

-We need to envisage a positive journey for our children, as a sexual being, into adult hood.
-Young children do not expereince sexual pleasure, desire, intent, or attraction, like adults do.
+We need to envisage a positive journey for our children, as a sexual being, into adulthood.
+Young children do not experience sexual pleasure, desire, intent, or attraction, like adults do.
 We need to strip back (excuse the pun) our layers of 'stuff' in order to respond positively to our children about human sexuality.

 This journey starts at toddler age, knowing the correct names of private body parts, knowing who can and cannot touch them, fostering body autonomy and healthy touch messages.